bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_step %}

 {% si_step Estimate the geometry %}
-Once you have received the calibration data, it is time for the next step:
+Once you have received the calibration data, it is time to estimate where the base stations a located

 1. Open up the base station geometry management dialog by pressing 'Manage Geometry'.